Impeachment of a US president and how it works

 If lawmakers believe a president is guilty of what the US Constitution calls "treason, bribery, or other high crimes and misdemeanors," the process begins in the House of Representatives.

-Any member can introduce an impeachment resolution, which like any other bill would be sent to a committee, most likely the House Judiciary Committee.
+Any member can introduce an impeachment resolution which, like any other bill, is sent to a committee.
+The process can be also be started without a resolution, as with the current impeachment inquiry.

 The committee can review the evidence it receives, or carry out an investigation itself.

-If the evidence is strong enough, the committee crafts articles of impeachment - criminal charges - and sends them to the full House.
+If the evidence is strong enough, the committee crafts articles of impeachment - the political equivalent of criminal charges - and sends them to the full House.

 The House can pass the articles by a simple majority vote, "impeaching" the president.